tarek360/RichPath/README.md

         //Animate after the end of the last animation.
         .thenAnimate(richPath4)
         .strokeColor(value1, value2, ...)
-        // start you animation 🎉
+        // start your animation 🎉
         .start();
 ```
 ## Example